samirm00/app-theme/development-strategy.md

     - color, width, margin , background color
   - `p` color , font and padding
     - width, margin, background-color
-- Add images
+- add images
-- Add it to the staging area and commit it
+- add it to the staging area and commit it
-- Push to GitHub
+- push to GitHub
 - merge with master